valeIT/valeIT.github.io/_posts/2012-04-06-google-glass.markdown

 Google released a promo [video][0] of their innovative ["Project Glass"][1], but they forgot to add their main business model in it_(a hint?
 Ads)._

-Fortunately [The Atlantic][2] has fixed it!
+Fortunately, [The Atlantic][2] has fixed it!
 Here's the new and improved_(?) _video of the product.

 Hilarious.

 Do you really wanna be monitored by Google whenever you go?
 I Don't.

-I also don't wanna ads that cover up all my view, what happen if i receive a notification/ad while crossing the street?
+I also don't wanna ads that cover up all my view, what happen if I receive a notification/ad while crossing the street?

-I only hope that google won't put their users first, not their main customers  (the ad companies) as they're doing nowadays with their new [privacy policy][3].
+I only hope that Google won't put their users first, not their main customers  (the ad companies) as they're doing nowadays with their new [privacy policy][3].

 [0]: http://www.youtube.com/watch?v=9c6W4CCU9M4&feature=player_embedded